raspberrypilearning/sense-hat-pong/worksheet.md

 		sense.set_pixel(ball_position[0],ball_position[1],0,0,255)
 	```

-This turns off the LED at the ball's position, then changes it's `x` and `y` position by it's horizontal and vertical speed.
-Then it illuminates the LED at the balls position in a blue colour.
+This turns off the LED at the ball's position, then changes its `x` and `y` position by its horizontal and vertical speed.
+Then it illuminates the LED at the ball's position in a blue colour.

 1. To see the ball being drawn, you'll need to call the function.
 For now you can call it in the `while` loop.